gagle/node-argp/README.md

 Considerations:

 1. By default the options are flags.
-If the option requires a value, the `argument` property must be defined.
-This property is a string and can be seen when the --help message is printed.
-For example,
+If the option requires a value, the `metavar` property must be defined.
+This property is a string and can be seen when the --help and --usage messages are printed.

 	```bash
 	$ node script.js --help